yangshun/tech-interview-handbook/contents/coding-round-overview.md

 title: Overview
 ---

 Coding interviews are tough.
-But fortunately, there's a tried and prove method to get better at them.
+But fortunately, there's a tried and proven method to get better at them.
 With a combination of studying, practicing questions and doing mock interviews, getting that dream job can become a reality.

 1. Decide on a programming language
 1. Study CS fundamentals